YPares/jj.conf.d/README.md

 - `safe_heads` (`remote_bookmarks()` by default): revisions **not** reachable via
   the `safe_heads` will be highlighted in yellow in the log
-- `left_pin` (`trunk()` by default): revisions will be decorated by a dimmed arrow (on the left side of the description) acting like some "smart separator" between change_id and description, and that "points" towards the `left_pin` revset.
+- `left_pin` (`trunk()` by default): revisions will be decorated by a dimmed arrow acting like some "smart separator" between the change_id and the description, and "pointing" towards the `left_pin` revset.
   This quickly tells you, just by looking at the log of one revision, how it relates to the "pin" revision (is it based on it, is it reachable by it, or did it diverge from it)
 - `right_pin` (`@` by default): does the same to separate the revision description and the commit_id on its right, but to indicate the "path" towards another "pin" revision

+(`left_pin`/`right_pin` revsets do not have to contain one unique revision each, but it can be kind of confusing when they do not).

 With its default config, the template will therefore: